 Road-user revenues are generated under tax laws governing motor fuels, special motor fuels, and motor vehicle registrations.
-After deductions for other programs, the AHTD receives 70%, and 30% is divided equally between cities and counties.
-Net State Highway Department funds, including interest, in State Fiscal Year 2011 amounted to \$437 million.
+After deductions for other programs, the Department receives 70% and 30% is divided equally between cities and counties.
+Net Department funds, including interest, in State Fiscal Year 2012 amounted to \$434 million.
 Cities and counties divided approximately \$88 million.
 Alternative fuels are assessed by a graduated scale based on annual registered vehicle users.
 House Joint Resolution (HJR) 1001 was passed by the 2011 Arkansas General Assembly to provide, if approved by the vote of the people, a 1/2¢ temporary sales tax, a State Aid City Street Program, and the expansion of the Department's bonding capacity.
 In November 2011, the Arkansas Interstate Highway Financing Act of 2007 as Amended was passed by a vote of the people by a 4:1 margin.
-This action will extend the Arkansas Highway Commission's authority to issue up to \$575 million in Grant Anticipation Revenue Vehicle (GARVEE) bonds to help the continued modernization of our Interstate highway system.
+This action extends the Arkansas Highway Commission's authority to issue up to \$575 million in Grant Anticipation Revenue Vehicle (GARVEE) bonds to continue modernization of our Interstate highway system.